PeKne/ICP/readme.md

 # Block editor

 School project to ICP class (The c++ Programming Language).
 Application is mathematical scheme editor.
-Every scheme is set  of graphical blocks connected my links.There is specified few block types, every type hold different mathematical operation (+, - * etc.).Block contains input and output ports.
+Every scheme is set  of graphical blocks connected by links.There is specified few block types, every type hold different mathematical operation (+, - * etc.).Block contains input and output ports.
 Block holds numeral value and distributes it through output block to other block.
 That is basic idea how this application works.